Querables/querables-java/README.md

 At the moment, only the `QuerableMap` implementation is available which is not thread-safe.

 ## Contribution
 All contributions via pull requests are welcome.
-If you would like to start working on a feature or a bug, please create an issue to give a headsup to avoid duplicated efforts.
+If you like to start working on a feature or a bug, please create an issue to give a headsup to avoid duplicated efforts.